openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 fdopenStream(fd: number, mode: string): Promise&lt;Stream&gt;

-Asynchronously opens a stream based on the file descriptor.
-This API uses a promise to return the result.
+Opens a file stream based on the file descriptor.
+This API uses a promise to return the result asynchronously.

 **System capability**: SystemCapability.FileManagement.File.FileIO